Pages

 Most Norwegian Fjord cruises sail out of Mainland Europe (or Great Britain) and either do short 7-day round trips, or cruise to/from Tromso from these ports.
 Like Alaskan cruise season, the Norwegian cruise season tends to be short and cruise cabins fill up quickly.

-A word of warning: The Norwegian Fjords are UN World Heritage sites, and cruising in conventionally fueled ships will be banned in 2025.
-So, this will limit the number of ships visiting these ports from 2025 and beyond.
+A word of warning: The Norwegian Fjords are UN World Heritage sites, and cruising in conventionally fueled ships will be banned by 2032.
+Norway's plan is to gradually reduce the number of cruise ships visiting the fjords, and develop a more sustainable tourist industry that does not depend on fossil fuels.
+Given that Norway's ferries are operating on batteries/hydroelectric power, I feel they might achieve their goal before that.

 6. World Cruises.